What harmful conditions do the guards have? Harmful production factors

 7. Dentists, dental hygienists

-8. Pathologists, mortuary workers
+8. Pathologists, morgue workers

 9. Middle managers, kindergarten teachers and primary school teachers